burke-software/schooldriver/docs/index.rst

 ---------------------
 Filtering Applicants
 ---------------------
-To maximize organization, efficiency and promote the ease of collecting various admissions data for report preparation, SWoRD contains a myriad of filters and functions accessible through the main applicant page.
+To maximize organization, efficiency, and promote the ease of collecting various admissions data for report preparation, SWoRD contains several filters and functions accessible through the main applicant page.
 Each column header in the image below will sort accordingly.
 For example, clicking on Last Name will filter by last name, application decision by decision, etc.

 (PICTURE)
-Alternatively, for more specific filter choices- users may choose from the available filters located directly to the right of the applicant list on the main applicant page.
-In sum, the drop down list allows users to select and combine the following filters: school year, level, checklist, ready for export, present school, ethnicity, head about us, and year.
+Alternatively, users may choose from the available filters located directly to the right of the applicant list.
+The drop down list allows users to select and combine the following filters: school year, level, checklist, ready for export, present school, ethnicity, heard about us, and year.
 The filter tool will do so in real time, no need to select and save.

 ---------------------
 Exporting Applicants
 ---------------------
-SWoRD allows for easy export into an Excel document for sharing/distribution.
-To export applicants after they have been filtered or not, follow the steps below to export them into an Excel file.
+SWoRD allows for easy export into an Excel document for sharing or distribution.
+After applying filters to applicants, follow the steps below to export into an Excel file.

-1. Select each applicant you would like to export, or select all by selecting the top left-most box to check every applicant.
+1. Select each applicant you would like to export or select all by selecting the top left checkbox.
-2. Click the drop down box located on the black tool bar at the bottom of the page.
+2. Click the drop down menu located on the black toolbar at the bottom of the page.
-3. Select **Export to XLS**
-4. A box opens up with options on what to export.
+3. Select **Export to XLS**.
+A box opens up with options on what to export.
-5. Select All to pull all information entered for each applicant, or check specific boxes.
+4. Choose Select All to export all information entered for each applicant or check specific boxes.
-6. Scroll down and select **Submit**
+5. Scroll down and select **Submit**.
-7. SWoRD will then open up an Excel document detailing the specified information.
+6. SWoRD will then open an Excel document.

 --------------------
 Admission Reports
 --------------------
 Some basic Admission Reports are available built in to SWoRD that allows users to quickly process statistics based on a school year's applicants.

-1. Under the **Admissions** tab located at the top right of your SWoRD screen, select **Reports**
+1. Under the **Admissions** tab in the navigation bar, select **Reports**.
-2. Select whichever year you are generating this report for
+2. Select a year and click **Process Statistics**.
-3. Click **Process Statistics**

-SWoRD will then generate an Excel document detailing some basic admission statistics, such as number of applicants by grade, and number of applicants on a particular level in the process.
+3. SWoRD will generate an Excel document detailing some basic admission statistics such as number of applicants by grade or number of applicants on a particular level in the process.

-Another available pre-made report is labled as **Funnel**.
-This report will generate on screen admissions statistics from each step in the admissions process.
-The report will show total, current, male/female and rejected reasons.
-A sample of this report is shown below.
+In step 2, another option is to choose **Funnel**, which generates on-screen admissions statistics from each step in the admissions process.
+The report shows total, current, male/female, and rejected reasons.

-To create this funnel, follow the first two steps above, but for step 3 select **Funnel** instead of process statistics.
+(SAMPLE OF REPORT)

 ----------------------------
 Other Admissions Options
 ----------------------------
-The remaining selections found under the main admissions screen: feeder schools, ethnicity choices, religion choices, school types, etc. are there to allow for additional options to be visible from drop down boxes on applicants.
-For example, if an applicant has applied and his/her religion is not listed, the admissions counselor or worker will select **religion choices**, make their addition, then **save**.
-Once saved, the new religion choice will be permanently saved in the religion choices drop down box for quick future use.
+The remaining selections found under Admission Administration such as feeder schools, ethnicity choices, religion choices, school types, etc., allow the dropdown menu choices to be modified.
+For example, if a particular religion choice is unavailable in dropdown, click on Religion Choices under Admission administration, then the +Add religion choice button to enter the religion, then Save.
+The entry is now permanently available in the dropdown menu.

 =======================
 Adding Students